 The following are some of the awards employees may receive:

-- Medal of Honor — Awarded to a DPD employee who voluntarily distinguishes themselves by displaying extraordinary heroism and/or bravery
+- Medal of Honor — Awarded to an employee who voluntarily distinguishes themselves by displaying extraordinary heroism and/or bravery

-- Award of Valor — Awarded to a DPD employee who is seriously injured or wounded during the apprehension or attempted apprehension of a suspect
+- Award of Valor — Awarded to an employee who is seriously injured or wounded during the apprehension or attempted apprehension of a suspect

 - Life Saving Award — Awarded to any employee whose exceptional actions prevented the death of any person

-- Chief’s Award of Excellence — A challenge coin issued by the Chief of Police to an individual employee or a team of employees who go above and beyond the expected and who exemplify the DPD mission of excellence in service
+- Chief’s Award of Excellence — A challenge coin issued by the Chief of Police to an individual employee or a team of employees who go above and beyond the expected and who exemplify the Dublin Police mission of excellence in service

-- Award of Merit — Awarded for exceptional service to the community or DPD under adverse conditions or while performing acts involving personal danger if the line of duty
+- Award of Merit — Awarded for exceptional service to the community, or under adverse conditions, or while performing acts involving personal danger if the line of duty

-- Certificate of Merit — Awarded to a DPD employee who performs an action or actions not otherwise covered in the awards program; such action must exhibit outstanding diligence, perseverance, alertness or a highly credible accomplishment
+- Certificate of Merit — Awarded to an employee who performs an action or actions not otherwise covered in the awards program; such action must exhibit outstanding diligence, perseverance, alertness or a highly credible accomplishment

 - Leadership Award — An annual award given for demonstrating exceptional leadership in the agency